 Hotel (7 nts), Lodge (7 nts), Bush camping (1 nt).

-1 night is spent in pitched 2 person tents in the Delta with very basic facilities (no shower, dig-out toilet).
+Basic Camping (Okavango Delta) – pitched 2 person tents with very basic facilities (no shower, dig-out toilet).

 For details of your joining hotel please refer to your tour voucher, G Account, the G Adventures App or contact your travel agent.